 1. Forgetting that bots are babies

-When they talk about chatbots, many brands fall into the trap of describing a perfect finished article.
+When they talk about chatbots, many brands fall into the trap of describing a perfect, finished article.
+This is the first of the chatbot pitfalls.
 Chatbots are commonly hailed as the future, so it’s easy to see why many people forget that they’re still embryonic.

 As a technology, chatbots are very much in their infancy.
-Artificial intelligence and natural language processing are being explored and advanced every day, and we’re only just beginning to see the potential opportunities ahead.
+Artificial intelligence and natural language processing are being explored and advanced every day.
+We’re only just beginning to see the potential opportunities ahead.

 So, to start, don’t believe that chatbots are flawless.
 Deploy only with care and caution: not as a quick cost-cutting tactic.
 After all, you only need look at Microsoft’s Tay to see just how destructive a foolhardy chatbot launch can be.